-The DS2482 has three registers that the I2C host can read: Configuration, Status, and Read Data.
+The DS2482 has four registers that the I2C host can read: Channel Selection, Configuration, Status, and Read Data.
 These registers are addressed by a read pointer.
-The position of the read pointer, i.e., the register that the host reads in a subsequent read access, is defined by the instruction that the has DS2482 executed last.
-The host has read and write access to the Configuration register to enable certain 1-Wire features.
+The position of the read pointer, i.e., the register that the host will read in a subsequent read access, is defined by the instruction that the has DS2482 executed last.
+The host has read and write access to the Channel Selection and Configuration Registers to select one of several 1-Wire channels and to enable certain 1-Wire features.